 - Orientation to Abria Pregnancy Resources and on-the-job training with the Executive Director and other Abria staff

 Abria St. Paul and Northside clinics and off-site meetings, appointments, and events as applicable.

 - Salaried, full-time workweek as an exempt employee

 - Paid personal time off and holidays as outlined in current Abria policies.

 - Professional development

-To apply, please email completed application (below), cover letter, resume, salary expectations and three references to [email protected].
+To apply, please email completed application (below), cover letter, resume, and three references to [email protected].